 A few handy phrases…

-Balinese people don’t expect travelers to speak their native tongue (although that would be an incredible surprise!) but they certainly appreciate when people take the effort to learn a few basic greetings or terms.
+Balinese people don’t expect travellers to speak their native tongue (although that would be an incredible surprise!) but they certainly appreciate it when people take the effort to learn a few basic greetings or terms.
 And don’t worry, it isn’t offensive if your pronunciation isn’t perfect, it truly is the thought that counts.
 So here are a few phrases you can try out next time you book in to stay in a Bali villa.
 They are spelled phonetically in most cases, so just sound them out.

 Selamat Pagi is ‘Good Morning” in Bahasa Indonesian.
 (Sub pagi for siang-afternoon, sore-evening, or malam-night)